yuval1991999/AI_Agent_Car_Accident/README.md

 This repository provides a simple RAG example that works with a sample car-accident document.
 The main components are:

-- `Car_Accident_Insurance_Case.txt` – the source document used to generate answers or summaries.
+- `Intersection_at_Maple_Street.txt` – the source document used to generate answers or summaries.
 - `main_agent.py` – an interactive entry point that routes prompts to a Q&A or summarization agent.
 - The `ragas_evaluations/` directory – scripts that evaluate either Q&A or summarization output.
 - The `results/` directory – contains example evaluation files and the summary text produced from the document.

 # Car Accident Insurance RAG

 This project demonstrates retrieval-augmented generation (RAG) for both summarization and question answering over a sample case study.
-The case study text is provided in `Car_Accident_Insurance_Case.txt`.
+The case study text is provided in `Intersection_at_Maple_Street.txt`.

 The `helpers/` package stores configuration, document loading utilities, and example prompts.
 Evaluation scripts and results are in the `ragas_evaluations/` and `results/` directories.

-The system indexes the content of **Car_Accident_Insurance_Case.txt** and allows interactive queries or summary generation via `main_agent.py`.
+The system indexes the content of **Intersection_at_Maple_Street.txt** and allows interactive queries or summary generation via `main_agent.py`.

 The files demonstrate how to build question answering and summarization pipelines with LangChain and OpenAI as well as how to evaluate them using the **ragas** metrics framework.